anshulsha/twig-assignment/README.md

 sh setup.sh

 ```
-2. Now Mongodb and docker up.
+2. Now Mongodb and rabbitmq is up and running.
 3. Now go to the respective directories and follow their README.md